-This is far from all of the varieties of catmint available – there’s also Nepeta ucranica, Nepeta yunnanensis, and hundreds more.
+This is far from all of the varieties available – there’s also Nepeta ucranica, Nepeta yunnanensis, and hundreds more.
 These are just some of the most popular in garden usage.

-Where does catnip grow?
+Where does a catmint plant grow?
 Nearly everywhere!
-It is a perennial in most areas, as are all of the catmint family.
-You can plant it from the minute frost danger has passed through most of the summer and into early fall, and it brightens up anywhere it’s grown with dazzling blossoms.
+It is a perennial in most areas.
+You can plant catmint from the minute frost danger has passed through the early summer and into early fall, and it brightens up anywhere it’s grown with dazzling blossoms.

 If starting from seed, sow indoors in January or February to get your plants started.
 Plant outdoors after the last threat of frost has passed, from spring through the early fall.
 Earlier is better if you plan to overwinter it as it has time to develop a good root structure.
 You can also direct seed anytime after the final frost if you would prefer to avoid transplant bruising.

-Catmint is incredibly popular in rose gardens, as it provides both a ground cover around the base of rose plants and a bit of height in its stems and blooms that covers the woody base of roses.
+Interplanting in a rose garden is extremely popular, as it provides both a ground cover around the base of rose plants and a bit of height in its stems and blooms that covers the woody base of roses.
 It’s often planted with coreopsis, delphiniums, or peonies in informal cottage gardens.

 Other plants that look good and thrive in a similar growing environment include European sage, Jupiter’s beard, yarrow, lamb’s ear, and poppy mallow.

-After the first blooms have passed and are starting to fade, trim back your plant by a third.
+After the first blooms have passed and are starting to fade after early summer has passed and the growing season is drawing to a close, trim back your plant by a third.
 This will encourage new growth, and usually results in a second flush of blooms later in the summer.
 It can bloom repeatedly on its own, but this trick tends to give you an almost spring-like flowering.